-- If you are listing Yale Faculty, much of the information will be prepopulated in the NOR system. - Students will have access to their Reader Reports once all the Reports have been submitted.
+- For Yale Faculty, much of the information will be prepopulated in the NOR system. - Students will have access to their Reader Reports once all the Reports have been submitted.
 The student should keep a copy of Readers reports for their records as will only be available for the term of the Degree.
 Once the degrees are awarded, students will no longer have access to the reports. - All reader comments should be carefully reviewed!